OpenAgentsInc/openagents/resources/markdown/thesis.md

 ## Two paths

-Two paths lie ahead:
+One of these two forces will prevail:
-1. Closed-source megacorporations controlling proprietary AI labs, increasingly infiltrated and controlled by governments, becoming de-facto nationalized entities
+1. Closed-source megacorporations controlling proprietary AI labs, increasingly infiltrated and controlled by governments, becoming de-facto nationalized entities leveraging AI for hegemonic power
-2. Open-source systems built on transparent protocols and decentralized infrastructure
+2. Open-source systems built on transparent protocols and decentralized infrastructure leveraging AI for broad empowerment

-The choice between these paths will fundamentally shape the future of artificial intelligence and human society.

 ## OpenAgents